PopulateTools/afct-microsite/_posts/2022-03-23-a-route-map-on-how-european-and-global-sustainability-standards-for-corporate-reporting-can-and-will-converge.md

 At a structural level, the ISSB and EFRAG have quickly begun to establish necessary lines of communication.

-The ISSB plans to involve the EU in its multi stakeholder consultative committee, designed to involve representatives from different jurisdictions around the world.
+The ISSB plans to involve the EU in its multi-stakeholder consultative committee, designed to involve representatives from different jurisdictions around the world.

 The European Union has already held two formal meetings with international sustainability standard-setting initiatives.